Capital Area Greenbelt: Historical significance

 In the early 1900s, many thought Harrisburg to be an unpleasant place to live.
 Many of the roads were unpaved, the lack of a garbage collection service caused trash to pile up along the sides of the river, and the sewer systems dumped waste directly into the Susquehanna River.
 Water from the river was being used as tap water at the time, resulting in a number of cases of typhoid.

 Mira Lloyd Dock, a botanist who was born in Harrisburg, had just returned from Europe with a new vision for how the city could be improved.
 To implement her vision, she hired landscape architect Warren Manning to develop the city's parks.
 Manning then recommended creating a ring boulevard encircling the city to connect its parks, which were the beginnings of what would become the Greenbelt.
 In the first two decades after the project was started, there was immense support and progress.
+Some early development included a carriage road along Parkway Creek (also called Paxtang Tributary), a tributary to Spring Creek in Paxtang.
 However, by the 1920s, the project was abandoned and never fully realized, partly because of the migration of city residents to the suburbs which devastated the city budget.
 Although most of the parkway was closed, causing it to fall into disuse and disrepair, some sections became parkways for cars.
 Another part of the trail, constituting less than one mile, was occupied by railroad tracks for the South Harrisburg Steel Mill.